mvolkmann/blog/src/drizzle.md

 "TypeError: client.unsafe is not a function" %}.
 But they work with the "postgres" package.

-When I tried to run drizzle-kit commands using the dialog "postgres", I got "error: unknown command '\*:postgres'".
+When I tried to run drizzle-kit commands using the package "postgres", I got "error: unknown command '\*:postgres'".
 But they work with the "pg" package.